rocky-jaiswal/weatherman/README.md

 1. To get the list of available cities, you can do -

     Weatherman.get_cities_by_country("Poland")

 This will return an array of Cities.
-Each City has two fields -
+Each "City" has two fields -

 - city_name
 - country_name

 2. To get the weather, you can do -

     Weatherman.get_weather("Jodhpur", "India")

 This will retrun a "Weather" object, which has a few fields -